LeftLain/LeftLain.github.io/KPMGretroforensics.md

 ![](screenshots/20230121200235.png)

 That's a weird name for a manufacturer, but the file size is pretty big for such a small image.
 And these 4 rows of pixels at the bottom look weird.
 What if I open it in a hex editor and look for magic numbers?
 Or I could use binwalk to look for hidden zip files.
 Didn't we create a hidden volume inside a file with veracrypt?
-How did I break a dependency in my VM?
+How did I break a dependency in my VM!?
 The last 3 online stego tools were crap but I bet this one works.

 ![](screenshots/20230121200249.png)